Former Uvalde officer acquitted in trial over police response to Robb Elementary attack - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “Those children in the cemetery can’t speak for themselves,” Rizo said.

-The nearly three-week trial was a rare case in the U.S. of an officer facing criminal charges on accusations of failing to stop a crime and protect lives.
-Gonzales had faced the possibility of up to two years in prison if convicted.
+The nearly three-week trial was an unusual case in the U.S. of an officer facing criminal charges on accusations of failing to stop a crime and protect lives.

 The proceedings included emotional testimony from teachers who were shot and survived.
 Prosecutors argued that Gonzales abandoned his training and did nothing to stop or interrupt the teenage gunman before he entered the school.